-XI.
+XII.
 Maryland participation in the ACHIEVE led Partnership for the Assessment of Readiness for College and Careers (PARCC)

 Maryland has signed a MOU with PARCC, an assessment consortium facilitated by Achieve (Attachment 6).
-Twenty-four states are in this College- and Career-Readiness consortium, which is focused on summative assessments that will measure each student's readiness for college and careers and will be sufficiently reliable and valid for student and school accountability.
-The member states currently include Alabama, Arizona, Arkansas, Colorado, District of Columbia, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, and Tennessee.
+Nine states (including Maryland) plus the District of Columbia (as of December 2014) are in this College- and Career-Readiness consortium, which is focused on summative assessments that will measure each student's readiness for college and careers and will be sufficiently reliable and valid for student and school accountability.
+The original member states included Alabama, Arizona, Arkansas, Colorado, District of Columbia, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, and Tennessee.
+As of December 2014, the following states are included: Arkansas, Colorado, Illinois, Maryland, Massachusetts, New Jersey, New Mexico, Ohio, Rhode Island, and the territory, Washington, DC.

 As a governing state in this consortium, MSDE staff members are actively engaged in the design and development of the assessments.
-For example, staff members participate in weekly planning calls with the PARCC consortium and staff from the Division of Instruction and Division of Assessment, Accountability and Data Systems, participate in the consortium's design team.
+For example, staff members participate in weekly planning calls with the PARCC consortium and staff from the Division of Curriculum, Assessment, and Accountability, participate in the consortium's design team.
 In addition, Maryland is fully committed to engaging IHE staff in the development of a new generation of assessments that fully certify students as college- and career-ready.